manpages/role./fantasy2.md

 Spend 1 mental point: Summon a level-1 mount for one travel.

-#### Wealth (active | wealth category, possessions)
+#### Wealth

 *Wealth is the shape it exists for NPC artificers and enchanters is not available to player characters.
 It governs management, resource allocation, crafts, enchanting, etc.*

 Wealth points don't restore after full rest.
 You can't improve your wealth score by spending experience points except for experience points spent during character creation.
+For those reasons, wealth isn't included into the fundamental aspect list.
+Wealth, however, provide a special type of basic interactions:

   + **Shut up and take my money**: Pay 1 wealth point: If you lost in an encounter, if agenda of opponents permits bribe, flee successfully.